Recent Developments and Perspectives in Variational Quantum Eigensolvers for Molecular Electronic Structure: Methods, Tradeoffs, and Benchmarking: Benchmarking

+When comparing circuit costs, neither ADAPT-VQE nor USCC calculations natively provide two-qubit gate counts without code modification and therefore we do not report explicit two-qubit gate counts for these calculations.
+Instead we report the number and rank of operators in each ansatz to provide a meaningful proxy for circuit resource requirements.
+Under standard fermion-to-qubit mappings each excitation operator decomposes into a circuit block whose CNOT count depends on the excitation rank (single, double, triple, etc.).
+Higher-rank excitations require more two-qubit gates per operator than lower-rank excitations.
+Consequently, while the total parameter count does not map to a unique gate count, ansatzes with more parameters, and especially those like USCC that contain higher-order disconnected excitations, will generally require deeper circuits with more two-qubit gates.
+Breaking down the operator composition by excitation rank therefore provides additional insight into the expected circuit cost beyond the total parameter count alone.

-Table \ref{table:1} shows the average number of parameters required for non-symmetric H$_2$O at each threshold value for USCC and ADAPT-VQE compared to standard VQE.
-The number of parameters for the other molecules is given the the SI.
+Table \ref{table:1} shows the average number of parameters required for non-symmetric H$_2$O (STO-3G) basis and linear H$-4$ (STO-3G and 6-31G) at each threshold value for USCC and ADAPT-VQE compared to standard VQE.
+The number of parameters for the other molecules is given in the Supporting Information (Table S1-S5).
 While ADAPT-VQE and USCC can generate similar errors compared to FCI for similar thresholds, the number of parameters required to achieve that accuracy are quite different.
 In order to match ADAPT-VQE's accuracy with threshold values of $\epsilon^{-4}$, USCC requires over 2.6X the number of parameters.
 Similar trends occur for other molecules: 2.7X for LiH and non-symmetric H$_6$, and 3.4X for BeH$_2$.
+The average parameter counts can be further broken down into the average number of single, double, etc. excitation operators as given in Table \ref{table:2}.
+The average number of single, double, etc. for the other molecules is given in the Supporting Information (Table S6).
+As the threshold value tightens the number of disconnected higher-order excitation operators for USCC quickly increases.
+Compared to the generalized excitation operators for ADAPT-VQE, USCC relies on larger number disconnected triple and quadruple excitation operators to increase the accuracy of the method.
+These disconnected triple and quadruple excitation operators require more two-qubit gates to be implemented on quantum circuits.
+By using the generalized excitation scheme to generate the pool of operators, ADAPT-VQE can achieve similar or lower errors than USCC with fewer parameters.
+Further, ADAPT-VQE operators correspond only to single or double excitations, which do not require the deeper circuits associated with the higher-order excitations used in USCC.

+As mentioned in Section 2.1, ADAPT-VQE must perform gradient evaluations for each operator in the operator pool at each iteration increasing the cost on quantum hardware.
+Table \ref{table:3} lists the size of the operator pool for each benchmarking system for ADAPT-VQE.
+USCC does not incur an increasing gradient cost as all the operator pool selections occur through classical prescreening.
+So while ADAPT-VQE can achieve similar or better accuracies than USCC compared to FCI with shallower circuit requirements, this does come at the cost of increasing numbers of gradient evaluations as active-space size grows.